This course will train you in the 3-7 age range (Foundation stage and Key Stage 1).

 -Putting the pupil at the heart of teacher training and trainees at the core of our care

-Bradford is a diverse city that will provide you with a fantastic wealth of experiences for starting your career.
-Take a look at our video:
+Bradford is a diverse city that will provide you with a fantastic wealth of experiences for starting your teaching career.
+Take a look at our Bradford and Keighley schools on our website:

 Wanting to train to be a teacher to make a difference to children’s life chances?
 There is no better place to train than in our diverse partner schools.
 We offer you opportunities that very few providers can.
 Our partnership of schools is an amazing place to train.